edgio-docs/edgio-docs/src/pages/guides/environments.md

 #### At Build Time {/*accessing-environment-variables-at-build-time*/}

-As of {{ PRODUCT_NAME }} CLI version 2.19.0, when you deploy to an environment using a deploy token, for example by running `{{ CLI_NAME }} deploy my-team --environment=production --token=(my token)` option, all environment variables are pulled down from the {{ PRODUCT_NAME }} Developer Console and applied to `process.env` so they can be accessed at build time.
+When you deploy to an environment using a deploy token, for example by running `{{ CLI_NAME }} deploy my-team --environment=production --token=(my token)` option, all environment variables are pulled down from the {{ PRODUCT_NAME }} Developer Console and applied to `process.env` so they can be accessed at build time.
 This allows you to store all of your build and runtime secrets in a single place, the {{ PRODUCT_NAME }} Developer Console, rather than storing some in your CI system's secret manager.

 #### At Run Time {/*accessing-environment-variables-at-run-time*/}